yspolat/mysql-lookup-editor/README.md

 # Overview
 MySQL Lookup Editor

-Developed with Java Swing, it's light-weight and useful GUI for MySQL.
+Developed with Java Swing, it's a light-weight and useful GUI for MySQL.

 # Features
   - Connect any MySQL Server with credentials.